CATHEDRAL OF SAINT JOHN THE DIVINE

-THE CATHEDRAL OF SAINT JOHN THE DIVINE was founded as a “house of prayer for all people” and is the largest cathedral in the world.
-Construction on St. John the Divine, an Episcopal church, begun in the year 1892.
-The original architects, the firm of Heins & La Farge (1892 – 1911), were influenced by a Byzantine-Romanesque style but after their deaths, a new architect, Ralph Adams Cram -- now also deceased, changed its style to French Gothic.
-Covering 121,000 square feet and the size of two football fields, the largest cathedral in the world is still under construction and is not expected to be finished for several hundred years.
-Lack of funds and funding problems have made it necessary for the construction of the Cathedral to stop over the years.
+Construction on St. John the Divine, an Episcopal church, began in the year 1892.
+The original architects of the Cathedral, the firm of Heins & La Farge (1892 – 1911), were influenced by a Byzantine-Romanesque style but after their deaths, a new architect, Ralph Adams Cram, changed the style to French Gothic.
+Covering 121,000 square feet, the size of two football fields, the Cathedral is still under construction and not expected to be finished for several hundred years.
+Funding issues have interrupted the construction over the years.
 Construction stopped after the bombing of Pearl Harbor in December 1941 and did not begin again until 1979.